Crown accounts: Government's $7.5b surplus is the biggest since 2008 GFC

 The Government has unveiled a bumper $7.5 billion surplus and the lowest debt levels in almost a decade, the latest Crown accounts reveal.

-That level of government surplus has not been seen since at least 2008, just before New Zealand felt the full effect of the global financial crisis.
+That level of Government surplus has not been seen since at least 2008, just before New Zealand felt the full effect of the global financial crisis.

 Finance Minister Grant Robertson has now hinted the Government is ready to spend more money on health, education and infrastructure to help stimulate a weakening economy.